DSpace/RestContract/workspaceitem-data-access.md

 please note that the above works only because of openaccess and administrator have the same settings needs (no need of addition information).
 Indeed, the backend is expected to remove the existent policy and create a new policy.
 If the settings of the previous and new access condition differs the request must fail with a 422 error code

 ## Relationship between the access conditions of the item and the bitstreams
 Access conditions set on an item can be overwritten by specific access conditions set directly on the bitstreams via [workspaceitem data upload](workspaceitem-data-upload.md).
-If a bistream has no specific access conditions then it inherits those of the item; if it does, then those of the item are ignored and are not applied to it.
+If a bistream has no specific access conditions then it inherits those of the item; if an access conditions is inplace for the bitstream, then thos of the item are ignored and are not applied to it.